© Bhofack2 | Dreamstime.com

 3. Sweet potatoes

-Like green beans, sweet potatoes are a good source of potassium.
+Like green beans, sweet potatoes are another great option as healthy Thanksgiving sides because they are a good source of potassium.
 They are also full of the antioxidants vitamin C, vitamin B6, beta carotene, iron, magnesium and vitamin D. Both magnesium and vitamin D play a huge role in protecting the bones from breakdown.
 Without magnesium, the body cannot:

 - Adequately absorb calcium